zzzprojects/docs/eval-expression.net/pages/documentations/eval-compile.md

 Name: Eval.Compile Method
 ---

-# How to use the C# Eval Compile Methods
+# How to use the Eval Compile Method?

 The C# Eval Expression library offers a method that lets you compile a C# expression dynamically that returns a method (a delegate).
 After, you can use the method created as many times as you need for the best performance.